Project Management and Lean Six Sigma: What’s the Difference?

 2) How are project management and Lean Six Sigma similar?

 Both project management and Lean Six Sigma are recognized, industry-standard disciplines that can help reduce operating, administrative and material costs.
-And both methods follow a structured approach that defines different phases and uses specific tools to track progress and measure outcomes.
+And both methods follow structured approaches, define different phases and use specific tools to track progress and measure outcomes.

 I tell my students to learn about both so that they will understand when to use each discipline, and when there’s overlap.